AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Google Cloud and Ginkgo Bioworks have collaborated to launch a new protein large language model (LLM) and a supporting API, designed to transform the drug discovery process.

 Built on Google Cloud’s Vertex AI platform, these tools utilize Ginkgo’s biological data to help researchers analyze protein structures and interactions.
-This approach allows pharmaceutical and biotech companies to accelerate the identification of therapeutic targets, while improving the development of new medicines.3
+This approach allows pharmaceutical and biotech companies to accelerate the identification of therapeutic targets while improving the development of new medicines.5

 Supporting healthcare administration

-Generative AI tools hold an important place in managing various administrative functions in healthcare.
+Generative AI tools play a crucial role in managing various administrative functions within healthcare.
 These technologies can be applied across multiple areas to enhance efficiency, accuracy, and overall healthcare delivery.

 3. Claim pricing